cksystemsteaching/selfie/manuscript/state.md

 However, most importantly, before setting the PC and performing the actual jump, the `jal` instruction sets the `$ra` register which stands for *return address* to the value of the `$pc` register plus 8 bytes, which is `0x48` in the example here.
 The `$ra` register is the register with the highest index 31 among the 32 general-purpose registers.
 Its purpose is to remember or *link to* where code execution should resume when done with the code to which the machine is going to jump.
 The reason why it is 8 bytes rather than 4 bytes is because the instruction immediately following the `jal` instruction should be skipped when resuming code execution here.
 That instruction is in a so-called [delay slot](https://en.wikipedia.org/wiki/Delay_slot) which is nevertheless an artifact that we can safely ignore.
 For simplicity, starc ensures that there is always a `nop` instruction in any delay slot.

 In the above output we are not showing the instructions implementing the `main` procedure except for the very last one which is the natural counterpart to the `jal` instruction.
-Let us first focus on that instruction.
+Let us first focus on that instruction and then see how the machine shuts down before explaining how the `main` procedure is implemented.

 #### [jr](http://github.com/cksystemsteaching/selfie/blob/5c0fed59da834b8cce6077283c50f2054b409679/selfie.c#L5738-L5761)